Case Study Overview

 An interactive entitled, Digging up the past — archaeological dig at the site of a female convict factory, is also available for this case study.
-This module is currently under re-development due to FLASH being discontinued.
+The case study has recently been upgraded to a new HTML iPad friendly version.

 Case Study unit of work inquiry structure (pdf)

 Understanding the main concept(s) raised in the case study

 Looking at the video segment of this case study and answering questions about it

 - Activity 3: Carrying out a site study